IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 isb_usrdeliv:
 : The
-  isb_usrdeliv option specifies the 64-bit unsigned integer number of packets delivered to the user starting from the beginning of the capture.
+  isb_usrdeliv option specifies the 64-bit unsigned integer number of packets that were delivered to the user, starting from the beginning of the capture.
 The value contained in this field can be different from the value 'isb_filteraccept - isb_osdrop' because some packets could still be in the OS buffers when the capture ended.
 {: vspace='0'}

 Example: '0'.